 By Crispian Balmer and Giuseppe Fonte

-While some European countries have ordered their health workers to get vaccines, none have made the Green Pass mandatory for all employees, making Italy a test case for the continent.
+While some European Union states have ordered their health workers to get vaccines, none have made the Green Pass mandatory for all employees, making Italy a test case for the continent.

-Officials have pushed back on this, saying it would encourage people to keep on shunning vaccines.
-A government source said the cabinet was likely to keep a firm lid on prices for tests, imposing a maximum fee of 15 euros for adults.
+Officials say that would encourage people to continue shunning vaccines.
+However, a government source said the cabinet would keep a firm lid on prices for tests, imposing a maximum fee of 15 euros for adults.

 Italy has the second-highest COVID-19 death toll in Europe after Britain, with more than 130,000 people dying of the disease since the pandemic surfaced in early 2020.

-Around 74% of its 60-million-strong population have had at least one COVID-19 shot and 68% are fully vaccinated, figures broadly in line with most other European Union countries.
+Around 74% of its 60-million-strong population have had at least one COVID-19 shot and 68% are fully vaccinated, figures broadly in line with most other EU countries.